 Overall Project Summary

-The consumer video entertainment industrytheater is going through one of the biggest transformations in its history.
+The consumer video entertainment industry – currently comprised of many players, from movie theater chains and film studios to streaming content services - is going through one of the biggest transformations in its history.
 Traditionally, consumers seeking entertainment had to go to their local theater to watch one of few select movies, as previously arranged between the theater chain and film studios.
-Over time, more theatertheatres introduced more shows and television became a more compelling product – meaning more people were staying home for entertainment.
-This transformation continued slowly, creating an industry that offered the consumer more and more video content, until an explosion of options appeared in the last decade.
+Over time, more theaters introduced more showtimes and television became a more compelling product – meaning more people were staying home for entertainment.
+This transformation continued slowly, creating an industry that offered the consumer more and more video content, accelerating with an explosion of options appearing in the last decade.

-Individuals now have more ways to consume video entertainment then ever before.
+Individuals now have more ways to consume video entertainment than ever before.
 Movie theaters and televisions still exist, but popular, direct-to-consumer options such as Netflix, Amazon Prime and Hulu provide an array of content on demand.
-Not only is it simple to access video content, it’s just as simple to create and share – due to sites like YouTube and other social media platforms, users are consuming more video content then any other point in time.
+Not only is it simple to access video content, it’s just as simple to create and share – due to sites like YouTube and other social media platforms, users are consuming more video content than any other point in time.

 Generational changes have also had an impact, younger generations are consuming their video in shorter and shorter increments than before.
 As indicated in Figure 1 below, as a video grows in length, consumer engagement declines.
 This is a common problem across video content services and platforms, but perhaps one of the most impacted segments is the movie theater industry.
 Movie theaters are continually challenged on how to create an engaging value proposition that consumers are willing to experience over other options.